 Can You Take Elderberry Daily?

 It's recommended that you take one teaspoon daily for maintenance.
 You can take one teaspoon up to four times a day if you're under the weather.
-Again, check out my post on elderberry honey lollypops for extra support that will convince your kids to take it for maintenance.
+Try some spiced elderberry tea for extra support that will convince your kids to take it for maintenance.

 How Long Is Elderberry Syrup Good For?